-If you only associate the blazer with your schooldays (or with buttoned-up work attire), think again.
-The traditionally preppy piece has been reimagined for spring and, trust us, you’ll want in.
-Thanks to the '80s revival seen on the spring '17 catwalks, along came power suits, oversized jackets, and slammin’ shoulder pads.
-These words may conjure a fear of permed hair and OTT colors, but fret not: the formal blazer has been revitalized and given a contemporary refresh.
+The traditionally preppy piece has been reimagined and, trust us, you’ll want in.
+We're talking power suits, oversized jackets, and shoulder pads.
+These words may conjure a fear of permed hair and over-the-top colors, but fret not — the formal blazer has been revitalized and given a contemporary refresh..

-Originally the uniform of old boys’ clubs — complete with naval-style gold embellishment and house crest — the garment's stuffy connotations were ripped up in the early ‘60s by Mods sporting boating blazers as they pounded the streets of London.
-After bands like The Who, The Kinks, and The Beatles donned the trend, the '80s rolled around, with women adopting the conservative style of corporate men.
-The era saw knee-length skirts, roll-neck sweaters and razor-sharp tailoring take the relationship between masculine and feminine dressing to a whole new level.
+Originally the uniform of old boys’ clubs — complete with naval-style gold embellishments and a house crest — the garment's stuffy connotations were ripped up in the early ‘60s by Mods wearing boating blazers on the streets of London.
+After bands like The Who, The Kinks, and The Beatles wore the trend, the '80s rolled around, with women adopting the conservative style of corporate men.
+The era saw knee-length skirts, turtleneck sweaters, and razor-sharp tailoring take the relationship between masculine and feminine dressing to a whole new level.

 Come the '90s, Pulp’s Jarvis Cocker and Blur’s Graham Coxon brought the blazer to the Britpop scene (paired with battered Converses and a skinny tie), with Elastica’s Justine Frischmann layering over a band tee or a classic white shirt.
-Since then, we’ve seen Kate Moss bring a sexier edge to the rock 'n' roll blazer, and it’s become a staple of French style when worn with rolled-up sleeves and mussed-up hair.
+Since then, we’ve seen Kate Moss bring a sexier edge to the rock 'n' roll blazer, and it’s become a staple of French style when worn with rolled-up sleeves and messed-up hair.

-How did designers reimagine the jacket du jour on the runways for spring?
-Gucci gave it an eccentric and whimsical twist, with sharp lapel piping in bright colors, gold fabrics and floral embroidery, while Saint Laurent’s were given a super-sexy Grace Jones touch.
-DKNY served up extreme proportions — think tiny waists, wide shoulders and extra-long sleeves — and Off-White put a sporty spin on white blazers with mismatched hems, baseball caps, and racing stripes.
+So, how did designers reimagine the jacket du jour for spring?
+Gucci gave it an eccentric and whimsical twist, with sharp lapel piping in bright colors, gold fabrics, and floral embroidery, while Saint Laurent’s were given a super-sexy Grace Jones touch.
+DKNY served up extreme proportions — think tiny waists, wide shoulders, and extra-long sleeves — and Off-White put a sporty spin on white blazers with mismatched hems, baseball caps, and racing stripes.